glenn-sorrentino/pgp-signup-form/README.md

 ## Conclusion

-You have now successfully set up the Signup Flask app for production environment using Gunicorn and Nginx.
+You have successfully set up the Signup Flask app in a development environment using Gunicorn and Nginx.